The Reading Culture

 Angeline Boulley

 Angeline Boulley was born into story-telling people.
 As a member of the Sault Ste.
-Marie Tribe of Chippewa Indians, she was first introduced to the art through generational oral tradition.
+Marie Tribe of Chippewa Indians was first introduced to the art through generational oral tradition.
 Yet during her childhood, Angeline struggled with her biracial indigenous identity.
 In searching for representation through the stories in books she was reading, she realized that the examples she found lacked depth and true experience.

 Listen Now